-Since then she’s had a lifelong love of science fiction, fantasy, and creative storytelling.
-Unlike the characters she often writes, Debra is not immortal and her only superpower is letting the dishes and laundry pile up.
-When not writing, she is usually creating memories with her family, geeking out to sci-fi and fantasy television, and tossing out movie quotes.
+Unlike many of the characters in the stories she writes, Debra is not immortal, and her only superpower is letting the dishes and laundry pile up.
+When not busy drumming away at the keyboard spinning new tales, Debra is hanging out creating priceless memories with her family, geeking out to science fiction and fantasy television, and tossing around movie quotes.

 - Debra’s first car was a 1962 Buick Skylark.
 The car had been in the family since ’62 and had sat, unused in a garage for many years before becoming hers.
 Not only would the car not run, but the hood wouldn’t open.
 Together with her father and uncle, Debra dismantled the engine, cleaned the individual parts, put it back together, and got that car running.